chanhong/cfmvclite/README.md

 Need work:

 .
-Incomplete shared basemodel.cfc, it only has read and still need insert, update and delete (CRUD)
+Incomplete shared basemodel.cfc, it only has basic CRUD

+.
+Incomplete security login

+.
+Need to look at routing